As a business owner, you’ve no doubt run into situations where you needed legal help.

 Flat-fee billing also gives clients more confidence about how much their attorney is charging.
 Texas attorneys are bound by strict ethical rules when it comes to the fees they charge their clients.
 Unfortunately, not all attorneys act ethically, and some clients worry that their attorney will “inflate” their billable hours.
 Because a flat fee is set and agreed upon from the get-go, clients worry less.

 All this isn’t to say that hourly billing is worse.
-Many attorneys and firms with hourly billing can still estimate the cost of a project, even if they don’t offer flat fee billing as a payment option.
+Many business attorneys and firms with hourly billing can still estimate the cost of a project, even if they don’t offer flat-fee billing as a payment option.

 How Much Does a Business Attorney Cost?